gwarf/blog/content/posts/building-freebsd-ports.md

 I've got a few ports to maintain (including an old port of pydf I became the maintainer of, and that I was a bit ashamed to let rot due to lack of time...), and I've been looking at options for building the ports.

+This page documents the steps I followed to set my building environment up.

 ## My requirements - wishes